 Day 2: Visit the Royal Palace of Caserta

-Day 2 is dedicated to the Reggia di Caserta, a UNESCO World Heritage Site and one of the largest Royal residences in Europe.
+Day 2 is all about the magnificent Reggia di Caserta, a UNESCO World Heritage Site and one of the largest royal residences in Europe.
+This stunning palace, often referred to as the “Versailles of Italy,” features sprawling gardens, lavish rooms, and intricate architecture, making it a must-see on your Naples itinerary.

-Trains from Napoli Centrale station are frequent and will get you to Caserta, a town located 38km north of Naples, in about an hour.
-Once at Caserta train station, cross the train tracks and exit the station: the entrance of the Reggia will be just in front of you.
+To get there, hop on a train from Napoli Centrale—trains run frequently and will take you to Caserta, located just 38km north of Naples, in around an hour.
+Once you arrive at Caserta train station, simply cross the tracks and exit the station; the entrance to the Royal Palace will be right in front of you.

-Caserta’s Royal Palace is a year-round destination, but its extensive gardens are at their best in spring and summer.
-The complex is closed on Tuesdays and the Court Theatre is open only on weekends.
-On the first Sunday of every month, there is a free entrance to the Palace and a reduced ticket for the park.
-You can find additional detailed information on their official website.
+Though the palace is open year-round, its beautiful gardens are at their best in spring and summer.
+Keep in mind that the complex is closed on Tuesdays, and the Court Theatre is open only on weekends.
+On the first Sunday of each month, you can enjoy free entry to the palace, with a discounted ticket for the gardens.
+For up-to-date details, be sure to check the official website.

 The Royal Gardens

-The Reggia di Caserta was constructed by the House of Bourbon-Two Sicilies as their main residence as kings of Naples.
-Designed by Luigi Vanvitelli, one of the greatest Italian architects of the 18th century, it is considered a masterpiece of the Italian Baroque style.
-As soon as you are in, if the weather is good, go straight to the Royal Gardens, as they close earlier than the palace.
+The Reggia di Caserta was built by the House of Bourbon-Two Sicilies as their royal residence.
+Designed by Luigi Vanvitelli, it is a Baroque masterpiece.
+If the weather’s good, head straight to the Royal Gardens, as they close earlier than the palace.

 The English Garden